What is Index?

-In this way, the indexes begin to be kept scattered over time and the performance of the index decreases as the fragmentation increases.
-Tables containing intensive updates and deletes can also have a “fill factor” in the index to prevent the indexes from becoming fragments quickly.
+In this way, the indexes will be fragmented over time and the performance of the index decreases as the fragmentation increases.
+If there is too much updates and deletes, you should think about using “fill factor” to prevent the indexes from becoming fragments quickly.

 What is Fill factor?

 When creating or rebuilding your indexes, you can specify the fill factor parameter.

 For example, if you set the fill factor as 90%, SQL Server will fill 90% of Leaf Level pages and leaves 10% blank.

 In this way, if you want to add a record to the leaf level page, you will find the empty space and delay fragmentation.